BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 This table is very useful: it indicates how the 32 bits of an instruction are used to encode the parameters of the instruction.
 The 7 least significant bits `[6:0]` are used to encode the instruction.
 Later we will need a component (_instruction decoder_) with a `switch` statement based on these bits.
-Now you also see why I'm saying that in fact there are only 11 different instructions.
+Now you also see why I'm saying that in fact there are only 11 different instructions, because there are only 11 different opcodes.
 In the table, we see also where the source and destination register indices (`rs1,rd2,rd`) are encoded, as well as the immediate values (`imm`).
 We will talk about that later.
 For now, let us focus on what varies in the register-immediate ALU instructions (code `0010011`) and the register-register ALU instructions (code `0110011`).
 Seeing the table, it will be possible to get the 3-bits `op` from the bits `[14:12]` of the instruction.
 The 1-bit `opqual` that discriminates